Karaborg/My-Docker-Notes/README.md

 The example above, we can create a volume named `feedback`, which saves the **feedback** folder located under `/app`.
 Keep in mind that, `/app` is our root directory in the container, we specified this on our docker file.

-After running our container with given command we mentioned in the example above, and then stop the container, which is removes the container because of the `--rm` tag, we still be able to have our volume.
+After running our container with the given command we mentioned in the example above, and then stopping the container, which removes the container because of the `--rm` tag, we still can have our volume.
 And if we run a new container with the same volume name and path, we will be able to access this volume file.

 To list volumes:
 ```